JamesBroadberry/CodingChallenge-StockTrading/README.md

 - Understand why orders have min and max prices rather than just a set price.
 - Separate the models in the DataAccess layer from those returned from the API (e.g. not returning the Order object)
 - Clone objects sent to the DataAccess layer instead of using the existing object

+## Feedback

+This solution met the requirements and was successful.
+However, wider knowledge around other architectures would have helped in discussion.

+- Could have looked into different architecture types such as clean/onion architecture to invert dependency on data persistence
+- Could have looked into Event Sourcing since this is typically an event-driven system
+- Could have looked into CQRS and applied that architecture (although that could have been overkill for this) but knowledge of it would have helped